The First Year Experience program will nurture your academic skills and passions and immerse you in the life of our campus.

 - Questions about events?
 Email firstname.lastname@example.org or call 614-823-3202.

-- To apply to have your event FYE approved, please fill out this form.
+- To apply to have your event FYE approved, please indicate “Add to FYE calendar” when adding to the University calendar.